Plot: After a meeting with Mr. Goi, Miroku has to make a decision about his future with Echika.

-Next episode, it’s Jounouchi’s first duel of the tournament and it’s with the supposedly psychic Mai.
-Can Jounouchi debunk her powers or will be knocked out in round one?
+Next episode, it’s Jonouchi’s first duel of the tournament and it’s with the supposedly psychic Mai.
+Can Jonouchi debunk her powers or will he be knocked out in round one?

 Evolutions: James’s Magikarp evolves into a Gyarados, but he loses it just as soon as it does.

 Plot: As a funeral is given in their memory after the sinking of the St. Anne, Ash, Misty, Brock and Team Rocket find themselves trapped aboard the ship as it plunges into the depths of the sea.
 While everyone is okay after the sinking, they must still find a way back to dry land through a ship that is quickly filling with water, is upside down, and teetering on a rock in the middle of an abyss.